 4. Place a colander into a large bowl.
-Pour chicken, vegetables and broth into colander.
+Pour chicken, vegetables, and broth into a colander.
 Add strained broth back to the pan.
 Set aside chicken and vegetables.

 5. In a separate small bowl, add flour.
 Gradually add milk to the flour stirring with a whisk, until well blended.

 6. Increase heat to medium with the broth.
 Stir in milk/flour mixture with a whisk.
-Cook for 5 minutes or until thicken.
+Cook for 5 minutes or until thickened.
 Stir often.

 8. Coat an 11 x 7 baking dish (see Shopping Tip) with cooking spray and pour in the chicken stew.

 11. To serve, spoon into each bowl and top with 1 biscuit.
-There will be two extra biscuits for whoever desires.
+There will be two extra biscuits for whoever wants it.

 Serves 8 (each serving, ⅛ of recipe and 1 biscuit)

 The pot pie dates back to the medieval era.
 In fact, savory pies were an important part of any royal chef’s menu.
 Recipes for pot pies appeared back in 1877.
 In those days they used a deep pot lined with a crust.
 They didn’t eat the crust.
 It was there to protect the stew from the flavor of the metal.
 Swanson’s introduced the first frozen pot pie in 1951!

 You can find Pillsbury Biscuits in most large supermarkets in the refrigerated section where they display all the “ready to bake” items.
 Look for ones that have 100-110 calories a biscuit.